Authorities won't disclose a motive for the bombing

 His former law partner, George Cate Jr., said Setzer was a dedicated servant and a pastor at “little country churches.”
 The two met while serving in the Army Reserve.

-Cate said he couldn't understand why anyone would want to target Setzer or his wife.
-"Nothing had happened in my recent times to make me anticipate anything of this kind happening," Cate told CNN affiliate WZTV.
+Cate couldn’t understand why anyone would want to target Setzer or his wife.

-Cate and Setzer became partners at the law firm bearing their names from 1979 to 1991.
-Setzer worked on general civil cases and specialized in living trusts, his former partner said.
+Cate and Setzer became partners at the law firm bearing their names between 1979 and 1991.
+Setzer worked on general civil cases and also specialized in living trusts, his former partner said.

 ’A little anxious’